Exxon Mobil Corporation [XOM] stock Reiterated by Truist analyst, price target now $110

 Achieved record quarterly production in the Permian and Guyana, demonstrating excellent operational performance.

-The results of the trading session contributed to over 14244113 shares changing hands.
-Over the past one week, the price volatility of Exxon Mobil Corporation stands at 2.04% while the volatility over the past one month is 1.92%.
+Over the last 12 months, XOM stock rose by 22.29%.
+The one-year Exxon Mobil Corporation stock forecast points to a potential upside of 8.43.
+The average equity rating for XOM stock is currently 2.40, trading closer to a bullish pattern in the stock market.

-The market cap for XOM stock reached $428.82 billion, with 4.07 billion shares outstanding and 4.00 billion shares in the current float.
-Compared to the average trading volume of 15.76M shares, XOM reached a trading volume of 14244113 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $440.83 billion, with 4.07 billion shares outstanding and 4.00 billion shares in the current float.
+Compared to the average trading volume of 15.87M shares, XOM stock reached a trading volume of 14034200 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Truist have made an estimate for Exxon Mobil Corporation shares, keeping their opinion on the stock as Hold, with their previous recommendation back on July 24, 2023.